Hem-W/dominosee-dev/docs/source/api/network.rst

 Example Usage
 -------------

-An example of constructing networks from event analysis can be found in the :doc:`ES Network Example </notebooks/es_network>` and :doc:`ECA Network Example </notebooks/eca_network>`.
+Examples of constructing networks from event analysis can be found in the :doc:`ES Network Example </notebooks/es_network>` and :doc:`ECA Network Example </notebooks/eca_network>`.